AlvinJian/CS525IR/README.md

 # Introduction
 This is a web app for product review search and rating prediction.
 The review data is from [Kaggle](https://www.kaggle.com/datafiniti/consumer-reviews-of-amazon-products).
 The source code repository is on [Github](https://github.com/alexalvis/CS525IR)

+# Big Question
+Amazon is a well-known e-commerce website.
+It has became main gateway for many people to shop now.
+Our goal is to improve the review search experience for certain products on Amazon.
+To be Specific, we provide popular words, n-gram review search, rating prediction to help users gaining more insights regarding the product.

+# Take Away
++ We need more balanced data to be able to produce more successful sentimental analysis
++ Use Flask APIs to separate business logic and web service, and facilitate the collaboration among team members.

 Product Search Page:
 ![Product Search](screenshots/product_search.png)
 Product Review Page: